mciwing/mciwing.github.io/docs/data-science/algorithms/index.md

     ---
     Clustering/grouping of similar data points:

-    - Customer segmentation in marketing
+    - Customer segmentation in marketing (like in the toy example above)
     - Anomaly detection
     - Finding similar products in recommendations
     - ...